 Most accommodations are located in Tala.
 There are plenty of basic budget rooms on offer there, although they're not particularly appealing in terms of cleanliness and comfort.

-In the luxury category, Pugdundee Safaris King’s Lodge is 8-10 minutes from the park gate on a sprawling estate surrounded by forested hills.
-They specialize in providing jeeps for couples or families, and each comes with a trained naturalist.
+In the luxury category, Pugdundee Safaris King’s Lodge is about 10 minutes from the park's Tala gate on a sprawling estate surrounded by forested hills.
+They specialize in providing private safaris for couples or families, and each comes with a trained naturalist.
 For unsurpassed luxury you can't go past the Taj Hotel's Mahua Kothi resort, from around $250 for a double room per night.
-Samode Safari Lodge, from $600 per night, is also superb.
+Samode Safari Lodge, from $600 per night, is also superb (and exclusive).
 For a really romantic experience, stay in a Treehouse Hideaway from around $200 per night.